 We are on a learning journey to enact our organizational commitments to Indigenous cultural safety and Indigenous-led health research.
 These commitments build on key relationships, including with the BC Network Environment for Indigenous Health Research (BC NEIHR) and the First Nations Health Authority.

-This work is taking place across many areas across the organization.
-For example, Indigenous research ethics is one of Research Ethics BC’s priorities.
-To grow capacity for culturally safe ethics review, the team has hosted several Indigenous cultural safety and humility events, including an Indigenous-led workshop for research ethics staff and board members.
+Across the organization, our work is grounded in respect for Indigenous self-determination and awareness of reconciliation as an active and ongoing process.
+One example of our priorities is to grow capacity for culturally safe ethics review.
+We have hosted several Indigenous cultural safety and humility events, including an Indigenous-led workshop for our research ethics staff and board members.

+We are committed to addressing systemic inequities in the health research system by cultivating a diverse, inclusive and equitable health research system.
 Data from Canada and around the world show a lack of diversity in the research system, as well as systemic inequities in access to research jobs, funding and other resources.
-These inequities disproportionately impact groups who have been historically underrepresented among researchers and in academia, including those who are Indigenous, Black and people of colour, LGBTQ2S+ people, and people with disabilities.
+These inequities disproportionately impact people who have been historically underrepresented among researchers and in academia, including those who are Indigenous, Black, of colour, LGBTQ2S+ or those with disabilities.

 Dr. Michael Smith

 Michael Smith Health Research BC was created in 2001 in honour of BC’s first Nobel Laureate Dr. Michael Smith.
-A pre-eminent chemist and molecular biologist, Smith was dedicated to building BC’s health research capacity and nurturing the next generation of research innovators.
+A pre-eminent chemist and molecular biologist, Michael was dedicated to building BC’s health research capacity and nurturing the next generation of research innovators.
 His distinguished career and longstanding commitment to supporting emerging scientific talent helped establish BC as a hub of world-class health research.
 Health Research BC continues this important work in BC and beyond as a member of NAPHRO, the National Alliance of Provincial Health Research Organizations.